zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ## Running Your Jukebox

-Packaged with this repository is a runner file "bin/jukebox.rb".
+Packaged with this repository is a runner file "bin/jukebox".

 The "bin" directory is short for "binary", which is another way of referrering to an executable file.

+The executable "bin/jukebox" is a Ruby file, but the ".rb" extension has been left off.
+The ".rb" extension is not mandatory for Ruby files, it is just a nice thing to have for the purposes of identifying the type of the file.
+However, it is a convention to leave the file extension off of executable files, which comes from true binary files that contain pure machine code (1's and 0's) rather than human readable source code like Ruby.

-Assuming you are in the root directory of the jukebox project, run your jukebox from the command line with `ruby bin/jukebox.rb`.
+Assuming you are in the root directory of the jukebox project, run your jukebox from the command line with `ruby bin/jukebox`.

-Alternatively, you can also just say `bin/jukebox.rb` since a line of code has been added to the top of the bin/jukebox.rb runner file that tells your command line shell which program to run the file with.
+Alternatively, you can also just say `bin/jukebox` since a line of code has been added to the top of the bin/jukebox runner file that tells your command line shell which program to run the file with.